 Right to Appeal

 ACA sets the minimum federal protections for all plans, excluding grandfathered plans.
 The new appealing standard will have a mandatory first-level internal appeals procedure administered by the health plan.
 The second level (external appeals procedure) will be administered by an independent third party.

 Let Liberty Medicare help you to get coverage through the Health Insurance Marketplace

-Liberty Medicare is here to help you learn about Marketplaces and assist with eligibility determination for enrollment in a Qualified Health Plan (QHP) and for insurance affordability programs, which include Medicaid, CHIP, premium tax credit, and cost-sharing reductions.
-We will help you to compare plans, and enroll in coverage.
+Liberty Medicare is here to help you find more about ACA Benefits and learn about Marketplaces and assist with eligibility determination for enrollment in a Qualified Health Plan (QHP) and for insurance affordability programs, which include Medicaid, CHIP, premium tax credit, and cost-sharing reductions.
+We will help you to compare plans and enroll in coverage.
 All of our services are offered to you at no cost.